Suzhibin/VTMagicBox/README.md

 ### Manually

-1. Download the project and drop `VTMagic` folder into your project.
+1. Download the project and drop `VTMagicBox` folder into your project.
 2. Import file `VTMagic.h`.

 ```objective-c